i. provided by official agencies, including state and local governments, or by their executive agencies; and

 The story of these targets started in 1958 when the World Council of Churches suggested that at least 1 per cent of contributing countries’ national income should be devoted to grants and generous loans.
 This became an official UN target for total net official and private flows in the 1960s and was widely endorsed by DAC members.

 In 1970 a UN Resolution agreed that within the 1 per cent target: “Each economically advanced country will progressively increase its official development assistance to the developing countries and will exert its best efforts to reach a minimum net amount of 0.7 per cent of its gross national product at market prices by the middle of the Decade.”
-The DAC has published brief notes on the 1 per cent target for total flows and the HISTORY OF THE 0.7% ODA TARGET.
+The DAC has published brief notes on the 1 per cent target for total flows and the 0.7 per cent target for ODA.

 From 1960 to 1990, net ODA from DAC donors rose steadily in absolute terms.
 By contrast, total ODA as a percentage GNI fell between 1960 and 1970, and then cycled between 0.27% and 0.36% for a little over twenty years.